See us on the road!

 Doctor of Ministry Office

-We travel the country seeking to connect with those interested in studies with us.
-Since June 2013, our esteemed faculty-mentors, staff, students and alumni have already been to: Hampton, VA; Chicago, IL; St. Paul, MN; Long Beach, CA and Baltimore, MD!
-Here is where you can find us next,
+We travel the country seeking to connect with those interested in our studies.
+Since June 2014, our esteemed faculty-mentors, staff, students and alumni have already visited: Providence, RI; Houston, TX, Dallas, TX and Los Angeles, CA!
+Here is where you can find us next:

 |DATE||LOCATION||EVENT||WHO WILL BE THERE?|